Installing Debezium on OpenShift

-Red Hat Debezium is a distributed platform that captures database operations, creates data change event records for each row-level operation, and streams change event records to Kafka topics.
+Red Hat Debezium is a distributed platform that captures database operations, creates data change event records for row-level operations, and streams change event records to Kafka topics.
 Red Hat Debezium is built on Apache Kafka and is deployed and integrated with AMQ Streams.

 Debezium captures row-level changes to a database table and passes corresponding change events to AMQ Streams.
 Applications can read these change event streams and access the change events in the order in which they occurred.

 - Simplifying monolithic applications